 StrongVPN is an excellent choice for those who are buying their first VPN or for those who just want to start accessing the web securely.

 StrongVPN is a huge 68Mbps slower in downloads compared to our benchmark.
-Speed isn’t great, with both upload and download coming in under the 30Mbps mark.
+Is it simple?
+Yes.
+Easy to use?
+Absolutely.
+But in downloads and uploads, we never really hit the 30Mbps mark, so it’s definitely not quick.
 You would probably be better off looking at NordVPN or ProtonVPN if you’re really focused on performance.

 Whilst it is super user-friendly, TunnelBear doesn’t skimp on security.
 No logging of data here.